 The dictionary defines this as the branch of knowledge that deals with the amount of space that people feel it necessary to set between themselves and others.
 The concept was developed in the 1960s by American anthropologist Edward T. Hall.
 Ortho-Bionomy

 Norse mythic Squirrel.
-A messenger and something of a trickster, joppling.
-Scurrying up and down the Yggrasil, Serpent to Eagle back and forth, cheek pouches swoll.
+A messenger and a trickster, a joppling.
+Scurrying up and down the Yggdrasil, carrying messages from Serpent at the root to Eagle at the, back and forth.
 People say he's a gossip.
+He gets easily distracted on the side branches.

 The destruction of worlds comprising the multiverse.
 A concerted effort to turn the multiverse into a universe, in particualar a universe under control of one species; more particularly, a light-skinned, mostly male, English speaking subset of that species.